-- The 2010 Can-Am ATV must be purchased as new and unused by its first owner from a Can-Am distributor/dealer authorized to distribute Can-Am ATVs in the country in which the sale occurred ("Can-Am distributor/dealer"); - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized Can-Am distributor/dealer; - The 2010 Can-Am ATV must be purchased in the country or union of countries in which the purchaser resides; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The 2014 Can-Am ATV must be purchased as new and unused by its first owner from a Can-Am ATV Distributor/Dealer authorized to distribute Can-Am ATVs in the country in which the sale occurred; - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized Can-Am ATV Distributor/Dealer; - The 2014 Can-Am ATV must be purchased in the country or union of countries in which the purchaser resides; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-BRP will not honour this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+BRP will not honour this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.

-6) WHAT TO DO TO OBTAIN WARRANTY COVERAGE
+6) WHAT TO DO TO OBTAIN WARRANTY COVERAGE UNDER THIS WARRANTY

 The customer must cease using the ATV upon the appearance of an anomaly.
-The customer must notify a servicing Can-Am distributor/dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
-The customer must also present to the authorized Can-Am distributor/dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+The customer must notify a servicing Can-Am ATV Distributor/Dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
+The customer must also present to the authorized Can-Am ATV Distributor/Dealer proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
 All parts replaced under this limited warranty become the property of BRP.